st0nebridge/combo-desktop/.github/instructions/caelaris.instructions.md

 Throughout the request, the agent should perform a self-review.

-Perform alignment analysis nad determine:
+Perform alignment analysis and determine:
 - Alignment with overall `request_model.json`
 - Alignment with all `variables.json`
 - Alignment with all `tasks.json`